02 · 14 · 2018

 Exposure to the color red lead [sic] to distraction, worry and a reduced ability to focus on mental tasks.

-As if those mixed signals weren’t confusing enough, Fast Company published an article on April 7, 2015, which also seems to contradict Professor Kwallek’s conclusion from 10 years earlier:
+As if those mixed signals weren’t confusing enough, Fast Company published an article on April 7, 2015.
+It also contradicts Professor Kwallek’s conclusion from 10 years earlier:

-Three groups of people [were given] clerical tasks to complete in three different rooms, each painted a different color: red, white, and aqua … high-screeners had no difficulty working in the red room, while low-screeners tended to be distracted by the color.
+Three groups of people [were given] clerical tasks to complete in three different rooms.
+Each painted a different color: red, white, and aqua.
+High-screeners had no difficulty working in the red room.
+Low-screeners tended to be distracted by the color.
 Both groups, however, made more errors when they worked in the white room.

-We’ll give the last word to yet another article, this one from April 13 of this year in Work Design Magazine.
-It seems to get everything just about right — open-minded, well-balanced, and fully allowing for all of the variables that need to be considered in creating workspaces conducive to the work that needs to be done and the people who need to do it:
+We will give the last word to yet another article, this one from April 13 of this year in Work Design Magazine.
+It seems to get everything just about right.
+Open-minded, well-balanced, and fully allowing for all of the variables that need to be considered in creating workspaces.

 Paul McCartney may not have been talking about workspaces and color, but he definitely dispensed the right advice.